v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

         **xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider.

-20. On the **Review and finish adding group** page, review the information that you entered for this group.
+21. On the **Review and finish adding group** page, review the information that you entered for this group.
 If anything needs to be changed, select the appropriate **Edit** link and make your corrections.
 When everything is correct, select the **Create group** button.

-21. Once the group is created, the **Dynamics CRM Project Team is created** page appears.
+22. Once the group is created, the **Dynamics CRM Project Team is created, but it isn't ready to use yet** page appears.
+Note the message that it may take up to two hours until you can send a message to this group.
 Select **Close**.

-22. This should return you to the **Groups** page, which is currently displaying the **Distribution list** tab.
-Select the **Dynamic Distribution list** tab to see the dynamic distribution group that you just created.
-If **Dynamics CRM Project Team** does not appear in the list of dynamic distribution groups, refresh the page every 5 minutes until the group appears.
+23. This should return you to the **Groups** page, which is currently displaying the **Dynamic Distribution list** tab.
+If **Dynamics CRM Project Team** does not appear in the list of dynamic distribution groups, refresh the page every few minutes until the group appears.

-23. Holly now wants to add Nestor Wilke as a co-owner of this group.
+24. Holly now wants to add Nestor Wilke as a co-owner of this group.
 Perform the same steps that you completed earlier when you added an owner to the Sales Department group.
 In this case, add **Nestor Wilke** as a co-owner of the **Dynamics CRM Project Team** group.

+25. This should return you to the **Groups** page, which is currently displaying the **Dynamic Distribution list** tab.
+Select the **Dynamics CRM Project Team**, and in the detail pane that opens for the group, select **Members**.

+26. Note that instead of having two owners (Holly and Nestor), only Nestor appears as the owner of the group.
+This is due to the fact that a dynamic distribution group is different from the other group types because it can only have one owner.
+So when you added Nestor as a group owner in the earlier step, what actually happened is that Nestor replaced Holly as owner of the group.

 ### Task 3 - Upgrade Distribution Lists